OffcierCia/DeFi-Developer-Road-Map/README.md

 - [A theory of Automated Market Makers in DeFi](https://arxiv.org/pdf/2102.11350.pdf) -  Authors exploit our theory to formally prove a set of fundamental properties of AMMs, characterizing both structural and economic aspects.

-- [Leveraged Trading on Blockchain Technology](https://arxiv.org/pdf/2102.13488.pdf) -  Authors document an ongoing research process towards the implementation and integration of a digital artefact, executing the lifecycle of a leveraged trade with permissionless blockchain.

 - [From banks to DeFi: the evolution of the lending market](https://arxiv.org/pdf/2104.00970.pdf) -  Authors discuss the persisting reliance of DeFi lending on the traditional financial system, and conclude with the outlook of the lending market in the IOV era.

-- [Towards Self-Regulating AI](https://arxiv.org/pdf/2010.04827.pdf) - Challenges and Opportunities of AI Model Governance in Financial Services.

 - [On the Just-In-Time Discovery of Profit-Generating Transactions in DeFi Protocols](https://arxiv.org/pdf/2103.02228.pdf) -In this paper, authors investigate two methods that allow them to automatically create profitable DeFi trades.